bjornaa/ladim1/doc/source/postprocessing.rst

   .. method:: position(n)

-     Position (X and Y) of particle-distibution at n-th time time.
+     Position (X and Y) of particle-distribution at n-th time time.

 **Item notation** with pf as a ParticleFile instance: